pankajchoudhary2008/time-tracker/README.md

 ## Purpose

-This purpose of this project is to show how to use Maven and Jenkins together.
+The purpose of this project is to show how to use maven and jenkins together.

 Updates,